dev9com/test-webdrivers/releasing.md

 9. Click Staging Repositories
 10. Click the new repository (should have name like comdev9-num)
 11. Click Close at top and verify everything passes
-12. Click Release to public new artifact
+12. Click Release to publish new artifact